yxj0312/docs/Review_of_Laracon_EU_2018/all.md

 - very beautiful and intersting examples
 - less talk but always talk about key point, which is good
-- best ppt in this laracon
+- best slides in this laracon

 ## 16:00 - 17:00
 ### SOLID Design Principles